rdiez/Tools/StartDetached/README.txt

 your application log files.

 This script is my attempt at fixing these issues.
-I have placed the following alias in my .bashrc file: alias sd='StartDetached.sh'
+I have placed the following alias in my .bashrc file for convenience: alias sd='/some/dir/StartDetached.sh'
 I then start graphical applications like this: sd git gui
 The application is started detached from the console, and its output (stdout and stderr)